 More than a century later, the full-grown and visually sensational trees have become a Washington DC landmark.
 Attracting millions of photographers each year and drawing thousands of visitors to an annual festival, these trees are quite the attraction.

+This years Cherry Blossom Festival will take place from March 20 through April 15, 2018.
 To experience the magic of cherry blossoms in Washington DC, here are three of the best places in which to enjoy cherry blossom trees in Washington, DC.

 Washington Monument Grounds

 It is a law in Washington DC that no other building can stand taller than the Washington Monument.
 So when you go to this iconic pillar of United States landmarks, you’re truly looking to the pinnacle of the great National Mall.

 In addition to the Washington Monument’s prestige, it also happens to be one of the best places in the city from which to view cherry blossom trees, which are in bloom throughout the spring.

 Right across the street from the Washington Monument Grounds sits West Potomac Park.
 This little stretch of land rests right on the mystically blue Tidal Basin with the Jefferson Memorial sitting in full view across the water.
 Along the water, the park offers pedestrians a series of benches sidelining a runway perfect for jogs, walks and bike rides.